agencyenterprise/zerokdb/README.md

 ## Architecture

-The ZeroKDB Platform comprises four main components:
+The ZeroKDB Platform is all eployed on Akash for decentralization and reliability and it comprises four main components:

 ### Components